Josh Rojas Player Props: Diamondbacks vs. Padres

 Josh Rojas At The Plate

-- In 16 games played this year, he has not gone deep.
+- He has not gone deep in his 17 games this year.

-- In seven games this year (43.8%), Rojas has picked up an RBI, including two games with multiple runs batted in.
+- In eight games this season (47.1%), Rojas has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.